Dir. Mila Aung-Thwin, Van Royko | Canada | 2017 | 80 mins

 The screening will be introduced by the Director, and followed by a panel discussion: Powering a changing world - the great energy debate.

-Mila Aung-Thwin (Director) is a guest of the Festival.
+Mila Aung-Thwin (Emmy Award-winning director) is a guest of the Festival.

 Every feature length film at EFFA 2017 is screening with an Australian short.
 Shing Hei Ho's No Pain, No Train will screen before this session.
 Melbourne’s outer east is still waiting for their ride into town nearly five decades after the Rowville Rail was first proposed.

-EFFA is proud to support Canadian arts and film through a partnership with the Australian High Commission of Canada.
+EFFA is proud to support Canadian arts and film through a partnership with the High Commission of Canada in Australia.